-If you take a video or photo of someone where they can expect privacy, such as inside their home or garden, you're likely to be breaking data protection laws.
+If you use these devices where people can expect privacy, such as inside their home or garden, you’re likely to be breaking data protection laws.

-It is against the law to take photographs or video for criminal or terrorist purposes.
+It’s against the law to take photographs or record video or sound for criminal or terrorist purposes.

 Knowing this will help to reduce the risk of taking photos or recording videos that invade privacy.

 - what quality you can record

 - how close your camera can zoom in